aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 > [Python][00] is a clear and powerful object-oriented programming language, comparable to Perl, Ruby, Scheme, or Java.

-Let's talk **pros & cons** of Python.
+Let's describe some of the **pros & cons** of Python.

 **Pros:**

 * *Simple and elegant syntax*

-  Makes Python easy to learn and Python codes - easy to read.
+  Makes Python easy to learn and Python codes easy to read.

 * *Interactive mode provided by IPython and Jupyter*